 The e-cigarette battery can explode in your hand or face

 E-cigarettes are powered by tiny lithium-ion batteries, smaller versions of what you see in your cell phone and laptop.
 When these little batteries are put in extreme temperatures, are over-charged, or are poorly made, they can explode and leave e-cigarette users with severe hand, face, and eye injuries.
-This was the case with a 17-year-old boy who had pain and swelling in his jaw two hours after his e-cigarette exploded.
+Although the odds are low, it has happened: This was the case with a 17-year-old boy who had pain and swelling in his jaw two hours after his e-cigarette exploded.
 The case was reported in the New England Journal of Medicine.
 If you stop vaping, expect to see these amazing health improvements.

 E-cigarettes may help wean you off cigarettes—but alternate methods are better

 Many people report using e-cigarettes as a means to quit cigarette smoking.
 Because vaping does not burn tobacco, Dr. Fiore says, e-cigarettes are probably a healthier alternative than smoking, though there is no substantive long-term research to determine this for sure.
-However, he suggests instead using an FDA-approved method to quit smoking, such as nicotine patches or nicotine gum.
+However, he suggests instead using an FDA-approved method to quit smoking, such as nicotine patches, nicotine gum, and other medicines.
 These products, Dr. Fiore says, are safe, regulated, and proven to help smokers quit.
 These 23 strategies will help you quit smoking for good.